 Dr. Lacomis staffs a Botox Clinic on Thursday mornings in the Kaufmann Medical Building, Suite 810, for patients requiring EMG-guided botulinum therapy, especially for disorders of muscle tone affecting the arm or leg.
 Additional treatments for patients including botulinum therapy for dystonia and movement disorders are offered through the Movement Disorders Clinic.

 Dr. Clemens has an active program in dystrophinopathy research that involves both basic and clinical research.
 Drs.
-Lacomis and Zivkovic are collaborating with Robert Ferrante, PhD in numerous ALS studies involving biomarkers, neuroimaging, and stem cells.
+Lacomis and Zivkovic are collaborating in numerous ALS studies involving biomarkers, neuroimaging, and stem cells.
 Ongoing ALS clinical trials include the use of R+ pramipexole.
-Dr. Lacomis is Co-director of the University of Pittsburgh Center for ALS Research.
+Dr. Lacomis is director of the University of Pittsburgh Center for ALS Research.
+Drs.
+Puwanant and Clemens are studying the use of rituximab in myasthenia gravis.